 Quick Primer on Black Holes

-holes, a possible end-stage of stellar evolution.
-Black
+holes, a common end-stage of stellar evolution.
+Black holes

-holes are a solution to Einstein's theory of gravity, describing
+are a solution to Einstein's theory of gravity, describing an

-an inevitable final stage of stellar evolution, reached when and
+inevitable final stage of stellar evolution, reached when and if

 collapses to a gravitational singularity.